summa-tx/relays/README.md

 ### Requests and Proofs

-The Relay implementations here have a SPV request system built in.
+The Relay implementations here have an SPV request system built in.
 This allows for abstraction of the off-chain proving software.
 Requesters don't need to write a custom Bitcoin indexer, and existing Bitcoin indexers can work with any requester, whether it's a module, a smart contract, or a user.